gicait/tsclustering/README.md

 ## How to Use This Repository

 Follow either 'Notebook_KHM_KampongThom.ipynb' or 'Notebook_KHM_OddarMeanchey.ipynb'.
 Both were tested in [Google Colab](https://colab.research.google.com/) with data hosted on Google Drive.
+For more details, please refer to the 'cambodia_plantation_mapping_report.pdf'.

 ## Prepared By